As a scientist, I ask questions. I observe. I learn. I teach. As an artist, I do the same.

 As a kid I once believed these parts of me opposed each other, but as an adult I walk between the worlds of science and art and know that is my strength.
 I see my art from a scientific perspective, and my science from an artist’s eye.
 When I teach kids and adults alike, I blend both worlds so the students who can’t pick a side know they aren’t alone, and so the students who fear they can’t learn science see that it’s not so unapproachable.

-I also love making handmade watercolor paints from natural minerals - rocks I collect from my travels, in locations safe to do so.
+I also love making handmade watercolor paints from natural minerals and native plants - rocks I collect from my travels, in locations safe to do so, and plants in my own garden.
 Painting with the earth itself makes me feel grounded and connected to everyday science.